 The full recipe is in the recipe card at the end of this post, this is a quick step by step walk through, in pictures!

-Start heating your vegetable oil to 365 F – you’ll want at least 2-3″ of oil in your pot or deep fryer.
+Start heating your vegetable oil temperature to 365 F – you’ll want at least 2-3″ of oil in your pot or deep fryer.

 Note: When I’m not using an actual deep fryer, I’ll usually start heating my oil over medium-high heat, then reduce it to medium as the oil approaches the right temperature.

-In a large bowl, combine flours, spices, salt, baking powder, and cilantro.
+In a large mixing bowl, combine flours, spices, salt, baking powder, and cilantro.
 Add water, stir well to form a thick batter.